How To Set Up A Marketing Agency Legally

 A consulting agreement is a contract between a client and a business.
 This will help set the terms of the agreement between the two and make them legally enforceable.
 While implied contracts are enough for some states, you need an actual contract to have a standing in most US courts.
 There are a few things that a contract needs to cover.

 The first is the scope of work – this includes the full name of the people and businesses involved, the objective of the project, and the description of the project.
-The scope of work is exact sometimes – like “1 logo with 5 revisions” for a designer – and is sometimes more general.
+The scope of work is usually exact – like “1 logo with 5 revisions” for a designer – and is sometimes more general.
 A contract also needs to include a term of work, as a contract cannot be legally binding for “an unreasonable amount of time.”
 Finally, the contract needs to lay out what will happen in the case that the contract is broken.

 How to Set Up a Marketing Agency Legally with Employees